What Should I Do If My Puppy Has An Accident Inside?

 Eliminate the Odor

 Even if you can't smell any lingering odors after cleaning up a puppy accident, it's important to eliminate them completely.
-Otherwise, your puppy may be more likely to repeat the in the same area.
-You can use a odor-neutralizing spray or sprinkle baking soda over the area to help absorb any remaining smells.
+Otherwise, your puppy may be more likely to repeat the behavior in the same area.
+You can use a pet-friendly odor-neutralizing spray or sprinkle soda over the area to help absorb any remaining smells.
 Allow it to sit for a few hours before vacuuming or wiping away the residue.

 Preventing Future Accidents